 On March 17, 2011, the Corporation filed a normal course issuer bid to repurchase for cancellation between March 21, 2011 and March 20, 2012, up to 972,545 of the Corporation's Class B shares, representing approximately 5% of the number of Class B shares issued and outstanding.
-Further to the Board of Directors' decision, on August 8, 2011, to suspend the payment of dividends, the Corporation has indicated that it does not expect to redeem shares under the normal course issuer bid.
+On August 8, 2011, the Board of Directors decided to suspend the payment of dividend, the Corporation has indicated that it does not expect to redeem shares under the normal course issuer bid during any period when the dividend will be suspended.
 During the fiscal year ended December 31, 2011, no Class B shares were repurchased for cancellation.

-On April 18, 2011, the Corporation and Sun Media Corporation launched SUN News, a national English-language news and opinion digital specialty service.
+On April 18, 2011, the Corporation and Sun Media Corporation launched SUN News, a national Englishlanguage news and opinion digital specialty service.
 On October 31, 2011, the Corporation returned the SUN TV license to the CRTC.